-If you wish to deploy your application to Netlify, the StepZen Netlify Build Plugin will make it easy to build and deploy your Netlify frontend and your StepZen backend from the same code base.
-Since the build plugin runs prior to your Netlify build, updated data from your StepZen GraphQL API is available to your site at build time.
+The StepZen Netlify Build Plugin makes it easy to build and deploy your Netlify frontend and your StepZen backend from the same code base.
+Since the build plugin runs prior to your Netlify build, data updated from your StepZen GraphQL API is available to your site at build time.

 For a complete, step-by-step walkthrough showing how to build a Jamstack site using the StepZen Neltify Build Plugin, check out our tutorial on Netlify's blog.

-You'll be asked which site you want to install the plugin on.
-Choose the site you just created.
+- Choose the site you just created, when asked which site you want to install the plugin on.

-STEPZEN_NAMEis the endpoint name you want to use for your StepZen API.
-The default folder name the plugin assumes is
+STEPZEN_NAME: Endpoint name you want to use for your StepZen API.
+The plugin assumes that the default folder name is

-netlify(you can override the default folder with the
+netlifybut you can override the default by modifying the

-STEPZEN_FOLDERenvironment variable).
-So if you deployed an API as
+STEPZEN_FOLDERenvironment variable.
+For example, if you deployed an API as

-STEPZEN_FOLDERwould not be required as it used the default folder name value.
+STEPZEN_FOLDERis not required as it uses the default folder name value.

-That's all that is needed for the plugin to work, but if you're going to call your StepZen API from within Netlify Functions or during the build of your site, you might want to set another environment variable named
+- (Optional) If want to call your StepZen API from within Netlify Functions or during the build of your site, set the

-Finally, click the "Save" button.
-Your plugin is configured and any changes you make to our StepZen schema will now be deployed whenever a Netlify build is triggered by checking code into our GitHub repository.
+- Click the Save button.
+Your plugin is configured and any changes you make to the StepZen schema will now be deployed whenever a Netlify build is triggered by checking code into our GitHub repository.